ComposableFi/composable/docs/CONTRIBUTING.md

 ## First Things First
 Before contributing, go through the documentation found in `~/docs/`.
 Specifically:
-* [rust-setup.md](./rust-setup.md) ― A walkthrough for installing and configuring Rust and other tools in your develop    ment environment
+* [rust-setup.md](./rust-setup.md) ― A walkthrough for installing and configuring Rust and other tools in your development environment
 * [proptest.md](./proptest.md) ― A guide to our approach and philosophy for automated testing
 * [benchmarking.md](./benchmarking.md) ― A guide for benchmarking pallet changes